-- Member of the Audit Committee.
-Kathleen Miller is the Chair of the Audit Committee.
-(4) - (5) Member of the Nominating Committee.
-David Booth is the Chair of the Nominating Committee. - (6) Vernon Lobo is Lead Independent Director.
-Vernon Lobo and his spouse, Ingrid Lobo, hold respectively 49,400 and 82,000 common shares.
-Vernon Lobo disclaims beneficial ownership and control or direction over the common shares held by Ingrid Lobo. - David Booth is a consultant at BackOffice Associates LLC since January 2018.
-Previously, Mr. Booth was the President, (7)Chairman and Chief Executive Officer of BackOffice Associate LLC from August 2011 to January 2018. - Rani Hublou is currently Principal at Incline Strategies.
-From May 2017 to April 2019, she was chief marketing officer (8) at 8X8 Inc. Ms. Hublou was previously Chief Product and Marketing Officer at Comprehend Systems (now Saama Technologies) from 2014 to 2017. - (9) Kathleen Miller is a corporate director.
+- (7) David Booth is a consultant at BackOffice Associates LLC since January 2018.
+Previously, Mr. Booth was the President, Chairman and Chief Executive Officer of BackOffice Associate LLC from August 2011 to January 2018. - (8) Rani Hublou is currently Principal at Incline Strategies.
+From May 2017 to April 2019, she was chief marketing officer at 8X8 Inc. - (9) Kathleen Miller is a corporate director.
 She was Chief Financial Officer at Energy Exemplar from December 2020 to March 2021.
-Ms. Miller was previously Chief Financial Officer at Nitro Software Inc. from 2019 to 2020 and Chief Financial Officer and Chief Operating Officer at NCourt LLC from 2014 to 2018. - Steve Sasser co-founded Swordstone Partners in April 2016 and is currently a Managing Principal.
-(10)
+Ms. Miller was previously Chief Financial Officer at Nitro Software Inc. from 2019 to 2020 and Chief Financial Officer and Chief Operating Officer at NCourt LLC from 2014 to 2018.